flype44/VControl/DOCUMENTATION.md

 **NOTE :**

-This command uses the `16-bit` `Read-Only` Vampire `JOYxSTATE` registers (`0xdff220` and `0xdff222`) chipset register.
+This command uses the `16-bit` `Read-Only` `SAGA` `JOYxSTATE` chipset registers, eg.`0xdff220` and `0xdff222`.

 It is intended to work only on `AmigaOS`, with OS-Friendly programs / games, such as `SDL` games for example.

 It should not be used on `Apollo-OS` since its LowLevel.library is already initialized for the V4(+).

 It can't be unloaded for now.
 To disable it, reboot the computer.
-EDIT: Since Version 1.18, unload is supported, see example below.
+EDIT: Since version 1.18, unload is supported, see example below.

-It can be added to your `S:startup-sequence` after SetPatch.
+It can be added to your `S:Startup-Sequence` after SetPatch.

 Unfortunately, this patch will not work with games that are launched from `WHDLOAD` or games that polls the CD32 pads directely from hardware, rather than calling the `lowlevel.library` -> `ReadJoyPort()`.